Azure-Samples/azure-search-power-skills/Vision/ImageClusteringSkill/README.md

 you need a hierarchical classification structure.
 3) Auto-labelling your images based on the clusters identified and the labels you associated with the clusters.
 Note Azure Machine Learning has an auto-labelling feature already, this Power Skill should be used if this feature is not suitable

+See the data folder for sample images used for in the skill

 ## Requirements